 When we hear the term TOXIC MASCULINE we usually think of an angry man who is power hungry and has no regard for peoples emotions.
 They grunt through life, leaving chaos in their wake.
 Ah yes, the caveman that we now refer to as TOXIC MASCULINE.

-I call BULLSHIT!
-I heard something yesterday that summed it up perfectly, so I will quote him here: (@oneguysopinion TikTok)
+I heard something yesterday that made me think, so I will quote him here: (@oneguysopinion TikTok)